AP7557/The-Game/README.md

 11. `Run command in terminal (in your project directory): python app.py`
 12. `Run command in another terminal (in your project directory): npm run start`

+- [x] First and second users can play Tic Tac Toe online and see live updates of each others’ moves.
+- [x] Spectators (third user and after) are not able to play moves.
+- [x] To view the game, user must first “log in” with username
+- [x] Restart button and user list displayed and updated
+- [x] Emmit and handle
+-       Turn played
+-       User joining
+-       Restarting game
 - [x] Clicking on "Leaderboard" button shows/hides component on same page
 - [x] Leaderboard automatically updates when a new player (username not stored in DB) logs in
 - [x] Leaderboard automatically updates if game has a winner/loser